pravega/pravega-operator/doc/minikube_setup.md

 ```

 ### Pravega
-Finally create a Pravega Cluster comprising of a single SegmentStore and Controller replica using the Pravega Operator.
+Finally create a Pravega Cluster comprising of a single SegmentStore and Controller replica using the Pravega Operator.The Operator can be run in `test mode` by enabling `testmode: true` in `values.yaml` file.
+Operator running in test mode skips minimum replica requirement checks on Pravega components.
 Modify the pravega manifest and ensure that the following fields are present within its `spec`.

 ```yaml
 spec: